-Every Sunday, well most Sundays we say the penitential Rite and the usual prayer used is the Confiteor, i.e. the “I confess”.
-Now it starts
+What have you done in your thoughts?
+I’ve done a lot ‘in thought‘.
+Every Sunday, well most Sundays, we say the Penitential Rite and the usual prayer used is the Confiteor, i.e. the “I confess”.
+It starts

 “I confess to almighty God, and to you, my brothers and sisters, that I have sinned through my own fault, in my thoughts and in my words, in what I have done, and in what I have failed to do…”